 Apart from eBay and Amazon, there are millions of online stores that accept PayPal.
 These include Samsung, Apple, Home Depot, Best Buy, Target, Walgreens, and many many more.
 Other apps and services like Spotify, Steam, and Netflix also fully support the service.

 It’s worth noting that even if an online store accepts payments from the service, the physical store may not.
-You may still be able to use your account with one of PayPal’s Mastercards, which you can read about in the next section.
+You may still be able to use your account with one of PayPal’s Mastercards, which we touch on below.

 What major stores accept PayPal will also vary depending on where you live, with stores in the United States much more likely to support the service than other international markets.